Today’s post is taken from the classic personal finance book The Richest Man in Babylon.

 Peer to peer lending is actually nothing new.
 Before banks were invented in Florence in the fourteenth century, all lending was direct between the moneylender and the borrower.

 So who better to highlight the risks of P2P lending than Arkad, an experienced investor and money lender who lived through several credit cycles.
-Arkad has a slightly “old world” writing style that should not put off the modern reader because the content is timeless.
+Arkad has a slightly old world writing style but don’t let that put you off; the content is timeless.

 Guard thy treasures from loss

 “Misfortune loves a shining mark.
 Gold in a man’s purse must be guarded with firmness, else it be lost.
 Thus it is wise that we must first secure small amounts and learn to protect them before the Gods entrust us with larger.

 Every owner of gold is tempted by opportunities whereby it would seem that he could make large sums by its investment in most plausible projects.
 Often friends and relatives are eagerly entering such investment and urge him to follow.